 '100 Magic Miles', both clearly marking out which areas are no fishing areas.

 Zoning helps to manage and protect the Marine Park for future generations to enjoy.
-Download a copy of the zoning map for the Whitsundays and how green zones are working to help the sustainability of marine life, or download the 'Eye on the Reef' app from the iTunes or Google Play app store.
+Download a copy of the zoning map for the Whitsundays and how green zones are working to help the sustainability of marine life.

 (Mobile reception is restricted in some areas of the Whitsundays)